FireworksProject/jfdi/docs/create-new-vagrant-box.md

 base box this should always be `virtual_machines/base/`.
 There should be a Vagrantfile already present in this base directory.

-Edit the vagrant file to set `config.vm.box` to the box you just added.
+If it has not already been done, edit the vagrant file to set `config.vm.box` to the box you just added.
 Example:

 	config.vm.box = "precise64"

-The last thing we'll need to build the box is the VirtualBox Gueset Additions.
-This was actually already downloaded when you installed VirtualBox, but we need to copy the VBoxGuestAdditions.iso to the VM root directory on your local machine so it is available in the `/vagrant/` shared folder from within the VM.
+The last thing we'll need is the VirtualBox Gueset Additions.
+This was actually already downloaded when you installed VirtualBox, but we need to copy the VBoxGuestAdditions.iso to the VM root directory `virtual_machines/base/` on your local machine so it is available in the `/vagrant/` shared folder from within the VM.

 This will allow us to mount the iso image and install VBoxGuestAdditions.

 * On an Ubuntu host, you can find this file at `/usr/share/virtualbox/VBoxGuestAdditions.iso`.
-* On Mac OS X hosts, you can find this file in the application bundle of VirtualBox.
-(Right click on the VirtualBox icon in Finder and choose Show Package Contents.
-There it is located in the Contents/MacOS folder.)
+* On Mac OS X hosts, you can find this file in the application bundle of VirtualBox `/Applications/VirtualBox.app/Contents/MacOS/VBoxGuestAdditions.iso`.
 * On Solaris hosts, you can find this file in the additions folder under where you installed VirtualBox (normally /opt/VirtualBox).
 * On a Windows host, you can find this file in the VirtualBox installation